 Biological:

-- Severe infestation causes leaf drying and drop.
+Severe infestation leads to leaf drying and reduced fruit set.

 Management: